Investing in a more just and vibrant Bay Area for current and future generations.

 Yet, here the Fund remains, still in the fight.

-2020 was tough, but it was also a year that clarified our purpose and our intention.
+Twenty-twenty was tough, but it also clarified our purpose and our intention.
 Even under lockdown orders, we at the Fund strengthened our bonds with our community.
 We reached out to ask, to hear, and to respond to real need.

 And, when the realization struck that Covid-19 would upend all our plans, and for more than just a few weeks, we didn’t hesitate to scrap those plans and rebuild them from scratch.
 We increased our flexibility, adaptability, and reaction speed to focus on being available.
 We worked on the fly in order to keep arts communities, and immigrant communities, and others in need supported.